 Smokers have not only teeth stains but also gums pigmentation or darkening.
 This condition is known as smoker’s melanosis, which is brown to black gum pigmentation.
 It occurs due to irritation from chemical substances in tobacco smoke.

 Persistent bad breath is a common problem that smokers experience because they have drier mouths than non-smokers.
 A dry mouth increases the number of bacteria, which are the main source of bad breath odor.
 These bacteria accumulate on the smoker’s tongue, gums, and around teeth, which cause your breath to smell bad.
 Besides, smokers suffer from tooth decay and gum disease that can also be a source of bad breath odor.
+If you maintain good oral hygiene and still have bad breath, visit your dentist to identify the underlying cause.

 Complications That Occur for Smokers After Teeth and Gums Surgery